opennetworkinglab/ngsdn-tutorial/EXERCISE-4.md

 This command will restart all containers, removing any state from previous executions, including ONOS.

-Wait approx. 20 seconds for ONOS to completing booting, or check the ONOS log (`make onos-log`) until no more messages are shown.
+Wait approximately 20 seconds for ONOS to completing booting, or check the ONOS log (`make onos-log`) until no more messages are shown.

 ### 5. Load updated app and register pipeconf